hmsalmans/Random-Password-Generator/README.md

 Created Random Password Generator

 # Requirement:
 A requirement of minimum of 8 and maximum of 128 characters is given to user.
-If user choses to pick number of characters within the range given, the application produces an alert to the user and shuts down.
+If user doesn't pick number of characters within the range given, the application produces an alert to the user and shuts down.